 My name is Jason Moreno and I have been interpreting for 12 years professionally.
 My first informal assignment was interpreting for my mother in the delivery room right after my birth :-).
 I am a native language user and have been using my whole life as a training field for being an interpreter.
 I was first certified in 2001 with the Texas BEI Level I and obtained my Texas BEI Level III in 2005.
 2009 saw me obtain my national certification as well as my educational interpreting recognition by RID.
 After moving out of state I let my BEI certifications lapse and I currently hold national certification.

 My wife and I are the proud parents to five wonderful children and have been blessed to be foster parents to three other Deaf children.
 We love to spend time together as a family, we love to travel and we LOVE to be outdoors.

 I am currently working toward completing my undergraduate degree and working towards obtaining my SC:L so I can interpret in court/legal settings.

 Please contact the office for my availability.
 Have car...will travel

 Jason Moreno- National Certified: NIC/ED: K-12

-Hello!
-I’m Gina Fox.
-I was blessed with a Deaf daughter and so I feel that God has given me my profession through the love for her!
+Hello, I am Gina Jackson.
+I was blessed with a Deaf daughter and so I feel God has given me my profession through the love of her.